 ASIC has announced a new surveillance program targeting the marketing of managed funds which will take in products available to wholesale investors and is likely to be far more sophisticated.
-Partner Selina Nutley and special counsel Matt Moses explore what this means for the funds management industry.
+Partner Selina Nutley explores what this means for the funds management industry.

 In 2019, ASIC commenced its ‘true to label’ project: a targeted surveillance of 37 funds operated by 20 responsible entities (REs) with $21 billion in assets.
 Those funds had been shortlisted from data analysis conducted over 350 funds with $65 billion in assets, through a combination of electronic search terms and analysis of marketing materials.
 The ‘true to label’ project identified two significant concerns: